mitchellbryant/MinecraftUbuntu/README.md

 More simply put, hold down CONTROL and press A, let go of both, and then press D You can now close your Terminal/PuTTY SSH session, and your Minecraft server will continue to run.

-### Reataching from your Minecraft's console screen
+### Reattaching from your Minecraft's console screen
 If you need to reattach to the console screen to run commands on your Minecraft server, run the command below:
 ```
 screen -r